Skip to main content

 The Object of a triple determines how the graph grows.
 Facts branch into two types:

-• Item-to-value: Connects an item to a raw data value, adding searchable detail but acting as a terminal point e.g., user:ethan -> schema:givenName -> "Ethan"
+• Item-to-value: Connects an item to a raw data value, adding searchable detail but acting as a terminal point e.g., user:person -> schema:givenName -> "Ethan"

 Serialization

-To write these triples in code, Worlds uses Turtle, a standard RDF serialization format.
-To assert “Ethan is a person”, the syntax goes:
+To codify knowledge, Worlds standard RDF serialization formats for expressing triples in plain text.
+To assert “Ethan is a Person”, the syntax goes:

 schema:givenName "Ethan" .